dorukgunes/zeplin-color-spaces-extension/README.md

 # Color Spaces Extension
-Generates *HEX, CMYK, RGBA, HSV, HSL* color spaces when you inspect a layer.
+Generates *HEX, CMYK, RGBA, HSV, HSL, LCH, OKLCH* color spaces when you inspect a layer.
 You can freely disable color spaces you don't want to see in the extension output. 🎨

 ## Output